spiwokv/Rtutorial/lessons/16_principal_component_analysis.md

 ## Tips and Tricks

 * the data can be centered and or normalized before PCA.
 Centering is a usual step in PCA and PCA without centering is rarely used.
 Normalization is used if you analyze apples and pears.
-They are controled by:
+They are controlled by:
 `center`, `scale.` (note: there is a dot after "scale").

 * you can use PC1 and PC2 values using `predict` function, e.g.: